Mera Peak Expedition

 The second choice is in March – April, but there is always a risk of avalanches during the thaw.

-- underwear.
-(Fine technical fibres such as Carline or Polartec fibres)
+- Underwear.
+(Thin technical fibers, such as Carline or Polartec)

-- 1 or 2 breathable Carline shirts and T-shirts
+- 1 or 2 Carline fleece jackets and breathable T-shirts

 Equipment:

-- a sleeping bag (- 20° C): Warm, comfortable, fit to your size, sarcophagus-shape (closer to the body with a closing hood)
+- A sleeping bag (-20°C): Warm, comfortable, the right size, mummy-shaped (closer to the body and with a zip-off hood)

-Climbing equipment to prove (or to rent in Kathmandu):
+Climbing equipment to bring (or rent in Kathmandu):

 1. Ice axe